-He credits his professors with challenging him to think critically, question everything he hears from media platforms and feels they have molded him into a true academic.
+Thomas credits their professors with challenging them to think critically, question everything they hear from media platforms and feels their professors have molded them into a true academic.

-“Thomas is a hard-working student who believes in gender equality and inclusion for all genders and sexualities,” Brown said.
-“He is extraordinarily empathetic and thoughtful, and I feel so honored to be a part of his journey of success, determination and social justice.”
+“Eric is a hard-working student who believes in gender equality and inclusion for all genders and sexualities,” Brown said.
+“They are extraordinarily empathetic and thoughtful, and I feel so honored to be a part of their journey of success, determination and social justice.”

-Throughout Thomas’s college career, he’s been recognized as an influential freshman senator for the School of Liberal Arts, won awards such as “Senator of the Month” and “Rising Leader Award” while serving on the Student Government Association.
-He also received certificates of achievement for participation in the Safe Space Allies Training and for the 2018-2019 Diversity Education program.
-He is currently a part of the Sexual Assault Awareness Month (SAAM) committee on campus that consists of GGC students and staff, and outside community partners.
+Throughout Thomas’s college career, they've been recognized as an influential freshman senator for the School of Liberal Arts, won awards such as “Senator of the Month” and “Rising Leader Award” while serving on the Student Government Association.
+They also received certificates of achievement for participation in the Safe Space Allies Training and for the 2018-2019 Diversity Education program.
+Thomas is currently a part of the Sexual Assault Awareness Month (SAAM) committee on campus that consists of GGC students and staff, and outside community partners.

-Thomas plans to graduate in May 2022 and continue on to graduate school to learn more about gender, sexual and racial identities and the issues that develop from the interconnection of these identities.
+After graduation, Thomas plans continue on to graduate school to learn more about gender, sexual and racial identities and the issues that develop from the interconnection of these identities.